What Steps Can You Take to Create a High-Performing Team?

 As a result, it is increasingly difficult for an individual in a single job role to successfully meet these demands; so, organizations are realizing the key to their success lies in building effective teams across the organization.

 We have developed a series of five steps to define your team and determine whether you are providing the right level of support to build an effective team.
-Here are the 5 steps to create effective teams:

 Step 1: Understand the purpose of forming your team

 Not all teams are created for the same purpose, or have the same end-goals.
 An executive team manages the organization, whereas a new product team might develop a product and then move to the next.
-Examine the purpose of your team and ask yourself if its primary function is to:
+Examine the purpose of your team and ask yourself if it's primary function is to: